wrightedu/remote-learning/student-guide.md

     2. Click on "Office Hours"
     3. Select the time from those available, then select "Confirm Meeting"

+- Features:
+    - TODO: magnifying glass with a plus

 ## Course is using Collaborate
 - Log in to Pilot and select the course
 - Select the "Communication" dropdown